GoogleContainerTools/kpt-functions-sdk/docs/contributor_guide.md

 ## Releases

 1. Update version in package.json to e.g. `0.10.0-rc.1`
-2. Create a RC in GitHub, e.g: `release-kpt-functions-v0.10.0-rc.1`
-   This will trigger a release job in GitHub actions
+1. Create a release candidate (RC) in GitHub, e.g: `release-kpt-functions-v0.10.0-rc.1` This will trigger a release job in GitHub actions
-3. Create a PR changing dependant packages to use the rc version.
+1. Create a pull request (PR) changing dependent packages to use the RC version.
-4. If the CI passes for this PR, edit release created in #2 and remove `-rc.1`.
+1. If the release job passes for this PR, edit release created in #2 and remove `-rc.1`.
-5. Edit PR in #4 to remove `-rc.1`.
+1. Edit PR in #4 to remove `-rc.1`.